Mithlesh8359/Tic-Tac-Toe-Game/README.md

 # Tic Tac Toe Game

 A simple Tic Tac Toe game built using Java AWT.
-Play as X or O and challenge your friends to a game of wits!
+Play as X or O and challenge your friends to a game of win!

 ## Features